oauth-entra-id/oauth-entra-id/packages/oauth-entra-id/README.md

 - `params`:
   - `accessToken` - The access token string either encrypted or in JWT format.
-  - `serviceName` or `serviceNames` - The name of the downstream service or an array of service names to acquire tokens for.
+  - `service` or `services` - The name of the downstream service or an array of service names to acquire tokens for.

 Returns: